Jer 48 45 Because of the Force CLICK TITLE FOR AUDIO

 Trusting an enemy whose military strength is greater than yours eventually has bad consequences.
 Judah under Asa trusted Syria under Benhadad to defeat Israel in 1 Ki 15:16-20.
 But by the reign of Jehoash, Syria had turned against Judah [2 Ki 12:17-18].
 Then Ahaz was attacked by Syria and Israel, so he made a deal with Tiglathpileser, king of Assyria, to defend him against Syria [2 Ki 16:5-9].
 And what did the Assyrians do?
 Under Senacherrib, during the reign of Ahaz’s son, Hezekiah, they attacked Judah and besieged Jerusalem [2 Ki 18:13-].
 God intervened in this attack and killed 185,000 elite Assyrian soldiers.
 Israel didn’t need more “forces;” they had the Lord.

 So, trusting a nation “because of the force” is a bad deal, particularly when it has been an enemy.
-During the Tribulation, the nations of the world are going to put their trust in the Antichrist for the same reason.
+During the Tribulation, the nations are going to put their trust in the Antichrist for the same reason.
 He is going to be strong because of the devil and his “forces” [Dan 11:38-39].
 Here forces means, “a body of persons available for or serving a particular end.”
 The forces are both earthly troops and heavenly hosts [Eph 6:12; Rev 12:7; Is 24:21].
 The particular end will be the destruction of Israel [Ps 83] and the ultimate fight against Jesus Christ, “the Prince of princes,” [Dan 8:25].
 The Antichrist will be destroyed [2 Thes 2:8-9].
 Woe to the countries that put their trust in him and the God of forces.

 The only one to trust is the Lord God [Ps 144:15; 146:5], not a nation “because of the force.”
 The Lord God has more power than the devil and all the forces in the heavens and on earth.